AVCTL-II Weekly Winter Recap

 ANDOVER CENTRAL

-The Andover Central boys basketball team competed in the Chanute Tournament this past week where they won all three of their games as they defeated Bishop Miege 71-57 in the championship game.
-The Lady Jaguars, meanwhile, are scheduled to compete in the Newton tournament this week. … The Jaguars wrestling team competed in the Holton tournament this past weekend, where they finished in 10th place with 80 points.
+The Jaguars boys basketball team had the week off while the Andover Central girls competed in the Newton Tournament of Champions where they won the team title after opening with a 55-15 win over Wichita Trinity, then defeating Olathe Northwest 34-33 in the semifinals and topping Bishop Carroll 41-34 in the championship game. … The Jaguar’s boys’ wrestling team competed in the Winfield tournament on Saturday where they finished in 4th place with 120 points.

 ARKANSAS CITY